henrique-eguchi/challenges/dvorak-challenge/README.md

+Logbook

 - Started 01-12 08:30pm
     - ProfileTab icon is cut - I will replace by system profile icon for now
+- Paused 01-12 08:50pm
-- Pause
+- Resumed 01-12 09:25pm